Type

 • Reactor effluent is sent to a distillation column.

-• MTBE is recovered as the bottom product (≥95% purity).
+• Ethers are recovered as the bottom product (≥95% purity).

-• Overhead contains unreacted methanol and C4 hydrocarbons, which are recycled.
+• Overhead contains unreacted alcohol and hydrocarbons, which are recycled.

-• Unreacted methanol is recovered from the overhead stream, purified, and recycled.
+• Unreacted alcohol is recovered from the overhead stream, purified, and recycled.

 5. Product Purification:

-• Final MTBE product is further purified if necessary and sent to storage or blending.
+• Final ether products are further purified if necessary and sent to storage or blending.

 Process Efficiency and Yields

-• Operational Flexibility: Modern units are designed to handle feedstock fluctuations and maintain high yields.
+• Operational Flexibility: Modern units are designed to handle feedstock fluctuations, alcohol selection, and maintain high yields across different ether products

 Alternative Routes